ufrisk/MemProcFS/README.md

 License:
 ========
 The project source code is released under: GNU Affero General Public License v3.0.
 Some bundled dependencies and plugins are released under GPLv3.
 Some bundled Microsoft redistributable binaries are released under separate licenses.
-Alternative closed-source licensing may be possible upon request.
+Alternative licensing may be possible upon request.